jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 pythia-12b is a more capable language model and has a embedding size twice that of pythia-1b.

-Especially of note is pythia-1.4b and pythia-1b.
+Especially of note is the comparison between pythia-1.4b and pythia-1b.
 These two models are the closest of any in this analysis to being a controlled experiment.
 These two models have the same embedding size and were initialized with identical embeddings before pre-training.
-Pythia-1.4b has 2x as many attention heads (8 vs. 16) and 1.5x as many hidden layers (16 vs. 24).
+Pythia-1.4b has 2x as many attention heads (8 vs. 16) and 1.5x as many
-Notably, dispute being the larger models, pythia-1.4b scores slightly *worse*.
+hidden layers (16 vs. 24).
+However, dispute being the larger model, pythia-1.4b scores slightly *worse*.
 This seems to imply that, past a given point, making the model larger makes the embedding layer worse, all else being equal.
-This is confirmed in other model suites as well, though the cutoff is not always the same embedding/model size.
+This pattern of stagnation or degradation after a point is confirmed in other model suites as well, though the cutoff is not always the same embedding/model size.

-2.  > **Random Embedding Weight**s: Re-initialize the embeddings of each
-    > model to a set of random numbers (xavier\_normal).
-(Note, this is
-    > a shared seed, so every dimension for a given token id will be
-    > identical across models and suites)
+2.  **Random Embedding Weight**s: Re-initialize the embeddings of each model to a set of random numbers (xavier\_normal).
+(Note, this is a shared seed, so every dimension for a given token id will be identical across models and suites)

 At least some of the improvement as embedding size increases comes purely from size, as noted by the gentle increase in the random baseline.
 The random baseline is further discussed in a later section.

-3.  > **Embeddings Cropped to 128 Dims**: Cut down the embeddings of all
-    > of the models so they only encode tokens as the first 128
-    > dimensions, as a way to measure how much “information per
-    > dimension” a given embedding has.
-(Note that this is identical to
-    > the original embedding weights for pythia-14m)
+3.  **Embeddings Cropped to 128 Dims**: Cut down the embeddings of all of the models so they only encode tokens as the first 128 dimensions, as a way to measure how much “information per dimension” a given embedding has.
+(Note that this is identical to the original embedding weights for pythia-14m)

-The “information per dimension”, as measured by quality of the first 128 dimensions of each model also seems to peak (if one model size earlier).
+The “information per dimension”, as measured by quality of the first 128 dimensions of each model also seems to peak and then stagnate (if one model size earlier).
 This seems to imply that even at the level of the embedding vectors, the Pythia models smaller than pythia-410m don’t learn as much as they potentially have the embedding space to.

 Also of note is that the first 128 dimensions of the embedding space of pythia-12b are only marginally better than that of pythia-14m.
 This